1160007652/muniz-tpl-pc-react/public/README.txt

 The Findora Wallet Extension only works when a Chrome Inspector window is open for the wallet pop-up window.
 Open the Inspector by selecting "Inspect" from the wallet pop-up window context menu (right button).

+Note:
+Do not delete the extension folder after installation.
+If you move the folder, you'll need to remove and reinstall the extension.

 For feedback and defect reports, please use our Redmine project management application.